sundials-codes/mri-adaptivity-paper/README.md

   bash ./run-all-tests.sh
 ```

-and when that completes, the full set of plots cna be generated with the single shell script
+and when that completes, the full set of plots can be generated with the single shell script

 ```bash
   bash ./make-all-plots.sh